MoserMichael/gitblame/README.md

 For more information, see [help text](https://github.com/MoserMichael/gitblame/blob/master/doc/gitblame.txt)

 This plugin is currently not supporting merges/rebases, as I am used to doing these from the command line.
+You have got a different plugin, [vim fugitive](https://github.com/tpope/vim-fugitive), if you need to do merge/rebase from vim.

 This plugin is part of my [work environment](https://github.com/MoserMichael/myenv), this project publishes it separately as a neat plugin.